Emjiii/WST_Final_Project/README.md

 [**Ms. Fatima Marie P. Agdon**] for providing essential guidance, constructive feedback, and encouragement during the project development.

-[**Open-source libraries and frameworks**], including React, React Flow, Node.js, Express, file-saver, htmltoimage, axios, and Firebase, which formed the foundation of our project.
+[**Open-source libraries and frameworks**], including React, React Flow, Node.js, Express, File-saver, Htmltoimage, Axios, Tailwond and Firebase, which formed the foundation of our project.

 This project is the result of a collaborative effort, and we are deeply grateful to everyone who contributed directly or indirectly to its success.